iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 </details>
 <br />

+<strong>4.
+List Specific Sub-Region and Change Formatting</strong>
-<strong>4.</strong> List all of the countries and the total number of cities in the Northern Europe sub-region.
+List all of the countries and the total number of cities in the Northern Europe sub-region.
 List the country names in uppercase and order the list by the length of the country name and alphabetically in ascending order.

 <details>
   <summary>Click to expand expected results!</summary>